Stacktape

 Under the hood

-2. Trigger function starts the execution of the batch job state machine.
+2. The trigger function starts the batch job state machine.

 When to use